Welding Classes in Denver with School Options

 Front Range Community College

-The welding programs at Front Range Community College are available on the Westminster and Larimer campuses.
-The Larimer campus, which is further away from Denver, offers classroom-based training.
+The welding programs at Front Range Community College are available on the Westminster, Brighton and Larimer campuses.
 The Westminster campus offers welding classes in conjunction with the Denver Pipefitters Union.
+In addition to those listed below, there's a 9-credit Welding Fundamentals certificate and a 41-credit Comprehensive Welding certificate program.

 Gas Tungsten and Arc Welding (GTAW) Certificate